CompuCell3D/CompuCell3DReferenceManual/docs/index.rst

 ..
-CompuCell3DReferenceManual documentation master file, created by sphinx-quickstart on Sat Jul 07 17:58:38 2018.
+CompuCell3DReferenceManual documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CompuCell3DReferenceManual's documentation!
+CompuCell3D Reference Manual - 3.7.8
 ======================================================
+The focus of this manual is to teach you how to use CC3DML (XML-based syntax) to build powerful multi-scale multi-cell tissue simulations.
+We will assume that you have a working knowledge of XML.
+You do not have to be an XML guru but you should know how to write simple XML documents

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   introduction

 Indices and tables